 Adapted from Australian Rainfall and Runoff Guide – ARR 2016, Engineers Australia 2016, See Chapter 9 (Urban Drainage)

-WSUD in planning and building approvals training videos (Thank you to Frankston Council and the Melbourne Water Living Rivers program).
+WSUD in planning and building approvals training video (Thank you to Frankston Council and the Melbourne Water Living Rivers program).

-Part three is a guide on how to submit a stormwater plan, including a quick tutorial on using InSite water and case studies
+This is our guide on how to submit a stormwater plan, including a quick tutorial on using InSite water and case studies

 For background reading on Integrated Urban Water Management, please see the following links: